khushsi/PuzzleSovler/README.md

 `Helmert, Malte.
 "Landmark heuristics for the pancake problem."
 Third Annual Symposium on Combinatorial Search.
 2010.`

-#Discussions with other student
 #Program problematic part
 Not able to run pancake test cases on bfs, dfs in 30 minutes
 ##Development Environment
 `Centos`

-## All typescripts - created using script command are in folder PuzzleSolver/typescriptfolder
+## All typescripts - created using script command are in folder `typescriptfolder`

 `Type script name convention`